Soma updated this bottle. Read below to find out what's new.July 2019

-Time and time again glass bottles prove their superiority in terms of their ability to shed lingering tastes.
+Time and time again glass bottles prove their superiority concerning their ability to shed lingering tastes.
 The Soma is no exception, and stood up to the Lifefactory in its ability to keep water tasting, well, like water, with both bottles earning near perfect 9 out of 10s.
-Similar contenders were the Hydro Flask Wide-Mouth, our Editors' Choice winner, LifeFactory Glass Flip, and the Soma Water Bottle.
+Similar contenders were the Hydro Flask Wide-Mouth, our Editors' Choice winner and the bkr glass.

 Since it has such a small carrying capacity, the Soma bottle is a good option around town.
-At work, thrown in the bottom of your workout bag, or used at home instead of a glass, the Soma does well…providing it is close to a place it can be refilled.
+At work, thrown in the bottom of your workout bag, or used at home instead of a glass, the Soma does well…providing it is close to a place it can be easily refilled.
 Another bottle that works well in this capacity is the collapsible Nomader Collapsible, which has a similar carrying capacity.
-The Soma takes the cake though, with it is stylish looking so you might get compliments at your local trendy coffee shop.
+The Soma takes the cake though and is so stylish that you might get compliments at your local trendy coffee shop.

 Because the company is new and focused on making products of a high quality, the Soma bottle is a bit expensive for the size and range of versatility it provides.
 At $30, you are making an investment in the Soma company values, where they give a portion of every purchase to water-related non-profits and other projects.
 In general, glass bottles will be more expensive than other bottles — the Lifefactory Glass Flip Cap comes in at $25, compared to the plastic Nalgene Wide-Mouth or CamelBak eddy, which are $11 or $15 respectively.

 The Soma Bottle is stylish and sleek, but comes up short as to functionality.
 It's a good bottle to accompany you around town or add to your style, but will not fare on an outing much more involved than that.
 It is also very tippy and struggles to stand up on its own without falling over — another feature that decreases the bottle's ease-of-use.